Foreword

 The Founding Engineer at AI-native company — a polymath archetype

-A note worth flagging: at AI-native companies under 50 people (Cursor, Midjourney, Anysphere, early-stage everywhere), the Atlas roles aren't separate hires.
+A note worth flagging: at AI-native companies under 50 people (Midjourney, early-stage everywhere), the Atlas roles aren't separate hires.
 They're aspects of one polymath role.
 The founding engineer ships features, embeds with strategic customers (FDE work), tunes prompts (D3), runs evals (D5), manages production reliability (B-cluster).
-Cursor's culture description: "ship-fast, eng-driven, product-impact, flat hierarchy, many-hats."
+The AI-native-scaleup culture pattern: "ship-fast, eng-driven, product-impact, flat hierarchy, many-hats."
 The Atlas describes the specializations but recognizes that early-stage AI-native companies don't separate them.

 This affects shipstacked's matching engine: the unit-of-supply varies dramatically by company stage.
 SMB / mid-market customers want specialists.
 AI-native scaleups under 50 people want polymaths.